CMakePP/CMaize/docs/src/developer/design/user_api.rst

       target_platform "What GPU type to target?"
 NVIDIA )

+While this won't necessarily cut down on the number of lines (we still expect that most build systems will declare one option per line), it is cleaner since it avoids having to repeat ``cmaize_option`` on each line.
 In practice ``cmaize_option_list`` simply wraps looping over "name, description, value" triples and feeding them to ``cmaize_option``.

 Find Dependencies
 =================

 Full discussion: :ref:`designing_cmaize_find_or_build_dependency`.

-With configuration settings out of the way the next step is to find dependencies.
-For dependencies which rely on CMake- (or CMaize-) based build systems the default package manager will rely on `FetchContent`_ and the proposed APIs include the more pertinent options to `FetchContent`_:
+Configuration settings can include many aspects of a build including what dependencies are needed.
+With the configuration options established the next step of most builds is to find dependencies.
+While there a plethora of edge cases when it comes to finding dependencies, in most cases CMaize "just" needs to know where to look.
+CMake already provides mechanisms for users to provide hints for finding packages (*e.g.* ``CMAKE_PREFIX_PATH``) which CMaize can leverage.
+The output of finding a dependency is a CMake target which can be consumed by other CMake targets.

+If a package is not found, a :term:`build system` has two options: error out or try to build the package.
+Modern CMake simplifies the process of building dependencies which also rely on CMake-based build systems (including those using CMaize-based build systems) through CMake's `FetchContent`_ module.
+While there are again a lot of edge cases, for most dependencies CMaize can build the dependency if it knows:

+- where to obtain the dependency from,
+- the target version of the dependency,
+- values for the configuration options, and
+- the package manager to use (if not :ref:`cmakes_package_manager`).

+From these considerations, we propose the following user APIs for finding and building dependencies with CMaize:

 .. code-block:: CMake